neuronsimulator/nrn/docs/guide/hoc_chapter_11_old_reference.rst

         nrnivmodl file1 file2 ...

-    adds the model descriptions defined in file1.mod, file2.mod, etc. to nrniv.
+    adds the model descriptions defined in :file:`file1.mod`, :file:`file2.mod`, etc. to ``nrniv``.
 The resulting executable is called special.
 If no file arguments are present then nrnivmodl adds all the files in the current working directory that have the suffix .mod to the program called special.
 In order to construct an executable, the model descriptions first have to be translated into c with the nocmodl translator.
 Such models must contain a NEURON block which specifies the type of model (density mechanism or point process), the names of ions it uses, and which variables are to be treated as range variables in the interface to OC.

 **mknrndll**